Prostate cancer is the 2nd most frequent malignancy in men around the globe.

 In this case, a chemical recurrence can occur.
 This refers to the small number of cancerous cells causing a recurrence of the disease.

-In this case, the patient may not notice the recurrence early on, which increases the risk of the cancerous cells spreading to the bones and other parts of the body.
+The patient may not notice the recurrence early on, which increases the risk of the cancerous cells spreading to the bones and other parts of the body.

 At a very early stage, the doctor may not think it is necessary to implement treatment right away.
 This means the use of radiation or surgery is avoided, and the progress of the cancer is closely monitored.